mablab/rpostgisLT/README.md

       land_cover int                                -- land cover code for the relocation );

-To create one pgtraj named "test" from all the data in this table, you could use the `as_pgtraj` function with the following arguments:
+To create one pgtraj named "test" from all the data in this table, you could use the `asPgtraj` function with the following arguments:

-    as_pgtraj(con,
+    asPgtraj(con,
               relocations_table = c("gps_data","relocations"),
               pgtrajs = "test",
               animals = "animal_id",